erionew/law-firm-website/README.md

 # Justice Law Firm

-This website created for the company Justice Law Firm was made using React.
+This website, created for the company Justice Law Firm, was made using React.